dogecoinfoundation/libdogecoin/doc/address.md

 ### **getDerivedHDAddressFromMnemonic**
 `int getDerivedHDAddressFromMnemonic(const uint32_t account, const uint32_t index, const CHANGE_LEVEL change_level, const MNEMONIC mnemonic, const PASS pass, char* p2pkh_pubkey, const bool is_testnet);`

 This function generates a new dogecoin address from a mnemonic and a slip44 key path.
+The function returns 0 on success and -1 on failure.

 _C usage:_
 ```C